 Complexity is a security risk

-Part of what makes IT environments so complex today is the distributed nature of industrial and business operations, which decentralizes technology planning, causes “architecture sprawl”, and makes it hard to enforce security policies consistently.
-Those problems are compounded by growing technical debt as organizations defer upgrades or pursue them haphazardly instead of in a coordinated way.
+Part of what makes IT environments so complex today is the distributed nature of industrial and business operations, which decentralises technology planning, causes “architecture sprawl”, and makes it hard to enforce security policies consistently.
+Those problems are compounded by growing technical debt as organisations defer upgrades or pursue them haphazardly instead of in a coordinated way.

 Virtually every connectivity trend seems to contribute to the growth of complexity, from widespread IoT deployments and IT/OT integrations to hybrid work models that make security conformance challenging, and cloud deployments fraught with vulnerability-inducing compliance and misconfiguration issues.